hpc-carpentry/HPC-R/episodes/04-blas.Rmd

 - Introduce the Basic Linear Algebra Subroutines (BLAS)
 - Show that BLAS routines are used from R for statistical calculations
-- Demonstrate that parallelization can improve time to solution
+- Demonstrate that parallelisation can improve time to solution

 ::::::::::::::::::::::::::::::::::::::::::::::::